The First Legion

-The First Legion is a 1951 American drama film directed by Douglas Sirk and written by Emmet Lavery.
-The film stars Charles Boyer, William Demarest, Lyle Bettger, Walter Hampden, Barbara Rush, Wesley Addy, H. B. Warner and Leo G. Carroll.
-The film was released on April 27, 1951, by United Artists.
-The film was based on Lavery's play of the same name, which opened on Broadway at the 46th Street Theatre on October 1, 1934.
-The play, which had no female characters, moved to the Biltmore Theater where it closed January 5, 1935.
+The First Legion is a 1951 American drama film directed by Douglas Sirk, written by Emmet Lavery and starring Charles Boyer, William Demarest, Lyle Bettger, Walter Hampden, Barbara Rush, Wesley Addy, H. B. Warner and Leo G. Carroll.
+The film was released on April 27, 1951 by United Artists.

+The First Legion is based on Lavery's play of the same name, which opened on Broadway at the 46th Street Theatre in October 1934.
+The play, which had no female characters, moved to the Biltmore Theatre, where it closed in January 1935.

 Plot

 Fr.
-John Fulton, a Jesuit instructor in a seminary school, feels he has lost his vocation.
-A talk with his friend Fr.
-Marc Arnoux is no help.
-But on the night he plans to leave the seminary (and the Order) his old teacher Fr.
-Jose Sierra miraculously gets up and walks, to tell him to stay.
-The young, wheelchair-using neighbor Terry Gilmartin regains hope a similar miracle might allow her to walk; her physician, Dr. Peter Morrell, the same one who attended Fr.
-Sierra, and who is in love with Terry, confesses that he had engineered Sierra's miraculous recovery, to Fr.
-Arnoux, but refuses his advice to tell the truth.
-The Jesuit seminary rector orders Fr.
-Arnoux to plead the validity of the miracle before the Vatican, in Rome.
+John Fulton, a Jesuit instructor in a seminary school, feels that he has lost his vocation and talks with his friend Fr.
+Marc Arnoux.
+On the night when he plans to leave the seminary, his crippled former teacher Fr.
+Jose Sierra miraculously rises and walks to implore Fr.
+Fulton to remain.
+The young, wheelchair-using neighbor Terry Gilmartin regains hope that a similar miracle might allow her to walk.
+Her physician, Dr. Peter Morrell, who had attended Fr.
+Sierra, is in love with Terry.
+He confesses to Fr.
+Arnoux that he had engineered Sierra's miraculous recovery but refuses Fr.
+Arnoux's advice to tell the truth.
+The seminary rector orders Fr.
+Arnoux to testify as to the validity of the miracle at the Vatican in Rome.
 When his highly respected subordinate refuses, the rector dies of a heart attack.
-At that point Dr. Morrell admits his deception, in particular to Terry, who goes to the seminary chapel and, miraculously, gets out of her wheelchair, at the moment she prays for Dr. Morrell.
+Dr. Morrell admits his deception, but Terry miraculously arises from her wheelchair and prays for Dr. Morrell.